Anshika-1905/FaceRecognition/README.md

-Face Recognition Attendance System
+#h1Face Recognition Attendance System
-Recognize The faces And Take Automatic Attandance. ✨ Face Recognition Logo

-GitHub

-Motivation 😲
+Motivation
-We seek to provide a valuable attendance service for both teachers and students.
-Reduce manual process errors by provide automated and a reliable attendance system uses face recognition technology.
+We aim to provide a valuable attendance service for both teachers and students.
+By implementing an automated and reliable attendance system that uses face recognition technology, we seek to reduce manual process errors.

-Features 📋
+Features
 Check Camera
 Capture Faces
 Train Faces
 Recognize Faces & Attendance
 Automatic Email
-Tech Used 💻
+Tech Used
-Build With -
+Built With:

 Python 3.7
-Module Used -

-All The Module are Latest Version.
+Modules Used:

 OpenCV (Contrib 4.0.1)
 Pillow